-The North Koreans' main objection, as they told Yun, was "what they call U.S. hostile policies."
-This was an occasion for Yun, who is also Senior Associate with the East Asia Program at the Stimson Center and a non-resident fellow at the Brookings Institution, USA, "to engage with them" and explain to them that the U.S. position had consistently been the disapproval of the "nuclearisation" of North Korea, its nuclear weapons".
+The North Koreans' main objection, as they told Ambassador Yun, was "what they call U.S. hostile policies."
+This was an occasion for him "to engage with them" and explain to them that the U.S. position had consistently been the disapproval of the "nuclearisation" of North Korea, its nuclear weapons".

 "Some may argue that US casualties and even a wider war on the Korean Peninsula are risks worth taking, given what is at stake," wrote Dr Victor Cha, a professor at Georgetown University and senior adviser at the Centre for Strategic and International Studies.
 "But a strike (even a large one) would only delay North Korea's missile-building and nuclear programmes, which are buried in deep, unknown places impenetrable to bunker-busting bombs."

-Against this backdrop, it was crucial to ensure that all countries imposed sanctions on the North as fully as possible to maximise pressure, Yun said.
+Against this backdrop, it was crucial to ensure that all countries imposed sanctions on the North as fully as possible to maximise pressure, he added.

 While Beijing has already imposed sanctions on the trade of coal, iron ore, consumer goods and textiles, the U.S. and Japan have called on China time and again, as North Korea's main economic benefactor, to do more to tighten the noose.